zefr0x/cys403_project/README.md

 > [!WARNING]
-> This repository/project is a university project.
-It neither had security
+> This repository/project is a university project created solely to satisfy
-> auditing nor intended to be secure and is not maintained.
-If you are
+> course requirements.
+It neither had security auditing nor intended to be
+> secure and is not maintained.
+If you are interested in the project, it's free
-> interested in the project, it's free software under the GPL-3.0 license.
+> software under the GPL-3.0 license.

 <div align = center>